 1. Publication and authorship

 All submitted papers are subject to a strict peer-review process by at least three reviewers that are experts in the area of the particular paper.

-Reviewers are being selected by the Editor in Chief.
-Author also can propose reviewers for some article types.
+Reviewers are selected by the Editor in Chief.
+The author also can propose reviewers for some article types.

-The factors that are taken into account in review are quality of presentation, structure, Impact, novelty and validity, and references.
+The factors that are taken into account in the review are quality of presentation, structure, Impact, novelty and validity, and references.

 The possible decisions include acceptance, minor revision, major revision or rejection.